prakitmohal/yinzer-ipsum/README.md

 - yinzer-ipsum.py runs the code

 It's pretty straightforward, it asks how many paragraphs you want and it generaates it.
 It assumes 8 phrases/paragraph and kindly formats it nicely

+You may have to install requests `pip3 install requests`